erdaglimehmetcan/MCE-FUSION/README.md

 ## Notes

 - All embedding extraction is **unsupervised / label-free**.
 Labels are only used in fusion training and evaluation.
-- The **universal split** must be created once and reused across all fusion methods to ensure fair comparison.
+- The **universal split** must be created once and reused across all methods (baselines and fusion) to ensure fair comparison.
 - The `--evaluate_test` flag in LazyPredict should only be used **after all architecture decisions are finalized** to avoid test set leakage.
+- The clinical MLP uses **fixed random weights** (seed=42) as a reproducible projection encoder.
+This is an intentional baseline design — labels are not used during clinical embedding extraction.
 - MRI embedding extraction (`run_mri_embeddings.py`) is implemented but not yet connected to the fusion stage.
 Planned for future work.
-- The clinical MLP uses **fixed random weights** (seed=42) as a projection encoder.
-Labels are not used during clinical embedding extraction.
+- `app.py` provides a local GUI for running the full pipeline without using the command line.

 ---